Navajo: Silverwork

 Silversmithing is an important art form among Navajos.
 Atsidi Sani (c.
 1830–c.
-1918) is considered to be the first Navajo silversmith.
+1918) is considered to be the first Southwest Indians to learn silversmithing.
 He learned silversmithing from a Mexican man called Nakai Tsosi ("Thin Mexican") around 1878 and began teaching other Navajos how to work with silver.
-By 1880, Navajo silversmiths were creating handmade jewelry including bracelets, tobacco flasks, necklaces and bracers.
-Later, they added silver earrings, buckles, bolos, hair ornaments, pins and squash blossom necklaces for tribal use, and to sell to tourists as a way to supplement their income.
+Navajos initially obtained silver from coins and ingots and hammered them into shape.
+By 1880, Navajo silversmiths were creating handmade jewelry including bracelets, tobacco flasks, necklaces, and bracers.
+Later, they added silver earrings, buckles, bolos, hair ornaments, pins, and squash blossom necklaces for tribal use, and to sell to tourists as a way to supplement their income.